Non-stick pans are great if you’re looking for a quick clean-up, but their non-stick features are bound to decay over time.

 Why Should You Season Your Non-stick Pans?

 Seasoning is a simple process in which vegetable oil is applied to the surface of the pan and then subjected to extreme heat so that it submerges into the pan, making it non-stick.

-It sounds absurd to season or re-coat a non-stick pan as they are already designed to prevent the food from sticking to the surface of the pan.
+It may sound absurd to season or re-coat a non-stick pan as they are designed to prevent the food from sticking to the pan’s surface.

 This process is simple, but you’ll have to do it more than once.

 Every time your pan loses its non-stick effect, make sure to season it, and it will seem brand new again.